milkydelta/ProtoNeoSite/index.md

 ## Our Committee - _**Needs Updating**_

 These are the people who are running the society this year, and they are also who you should approach if you have any queries or questions.
-You can contact them on Discord (@Committee) or via email at example@example.com
+You can contact them on Discord (@Committee) or via email at {{ site.social.email }}

 {% include committee.html %}